Affiliate links on Android Authority may earn us a commission. Learn more.

 Are there third-party WhatsApp apps for Apple Watch?

 There are a lot of third-party WhatsApp apps — some good, some not so good.
 But as far as the ones that work with the Apple Watch are concerned, there is a good one that addresses some of the issues highlighted above.

 WatchChat 2 is an app that brings a lot of missing WhatsApp functionality to the Apple Watch.
 Although it is not an official WhatsApp app, it still has a rating of at least 4.5 out of 5 on the App Store, with many people praising the customer service.
 The app is free with an optional $2.99 in-app purchase.

 So what does it provide?
-You can read old messages, listen to and send voice messages, and type replies with a rudimentary keyboard, the same way you typed SMS messages on old-style mobile phones.
+You can read old messages, listen to and send voice messages, and type replies with a rudimentary keyboard like you type SMS messages on old-style mobile phones.
 You can also watch videos, view stickers and images, start a new chat, and more.

-The only downside to using it is leaving the WhatsApp beta app, which allows for multi-device support.
+The only downside to using it is leaving the WhatsApp beta app, which allows multi-device support.
 WatchChat 2 won’t work otherwise.

 Technically, no. There’s no official WhatsApp app for the Apple Watch.
 However, you can reply to messages through the Apple Watch’s notifications system.

 Currently, no. You can’t answer WhatsApp phone calls on Apple Watch.
 You will receive notifications of WhatsApp calls, but to make or answer a WhatsApp call, you must use your phone or the desktop app.